-The Foundation for National Parks & Wildlife launches four new Bushfire Recovery Nurseries to continue its mission to plant a million trees across Australia
+The Foundation for National Parks & Wildlife launches New Bushfire Recovery Nurseries to continue its mission to plant one million trees across Australia

-The Foundation for National Parks & Wildlife (FNPW), the charity partner of Australia’s National Parks, has awarded grants to four new bushfire recovery nurseries in New South Wales and South Australia as part of its mission to plant a million trees in bushfire affected regions by 2025.
+The Foundation for National Parks & Wildlife (FNPW), the charity partner of Australia’s national parks, has awarded grants to three new bushfire recovery nurseries in New South Wales and South Australia as part of its mission to plant one million trees in bushfire affected regions by 2025.

-To date, eight nurseries have been supported by FNPW’s grants in NSW, ACT and SA, with the most recent being Ngullingah Jugun (Our Country) Aboriginal Corporation RNTBC (Casino, NSW), Mount Barker District Council (SA), Trees in Newcastle (NSW) and Upper Shoalhaven Land Council (NSW).
+To date, seven nurseries have been supported by FNPW’s grants in NSW, ACT and SA, with the most recent being Mount Barker District Council (SA), Trees in Newcastle (NSW) and Upper Shoalhaven Land Council (NSW).

 FNPW’s grants, supported by One Tree Planted and L’OCCITANE Australia, will expand the capacity of these existing tree nurseries to propagate thousands more native plants for erosion prevention and animal habitats.
 Seedlings will be established from indigenous tree species in each of the nursery locations and will be planted in national parks across Australia, as well as other public and private lands that have been affected by bushfires.